Sickle Cell Disease: Acute Chest SyndromeSkip to the navigation

 - An infection.

-- A painful event (particularly one in the chest area that causes shallow breathing).
+- A sickle cell crisis (particularly one in the chest area that causes shallow breathing).

 - Use of general anesthesia for surgery.